-The “business record” exception* to the hearsay rule is based on the assumption that regularly kept records tend to be reliable.
+The regularly conducted activity (also known as “business record”) exception to the hearsay rule is based on the assumption that regularly kept records tend to be reliable.
 As McCormick on Evidence § 286 puts it, “the regularity and continuity of the records are calculated to train the recordkeeper in habits of precision; if of a financial nature, the records are periodically checked by balance-striking and audits; and, in actual experience, the entire business of the nation and many other activities function in reliance upon records of this kind.”

 The term “business” means “business, profession, occupation, and calling of every kind.”
 Super.
 Ct.
 Civ.
 R., 43-I(a).
+It can also be a non-profit organization.
 Records particularly applicable to criminal cases include probation/parole reports, medical/hospital records, drug tests, Drug Enforcement Agency (DEA) reports, pre-trial services reports, and business appointment calendars.

 Reports prepared in anticipation of litigation would not be admitted under this exception.
 In Palmer v.
 Hoffman, 318 U.S. 109 (1943), the engineer of a train involved in an accident prepared a report providing his account of events.
 The court concluded that, unlike “payrolls, accounts receivable, accounts payable, bills of lading and the like, these reports are calculated for use essentially in the court, not in the business.
 Their primary use is in litigating, not in railroading.”